-What Brands Should Know about the FTC's New Rule on Consumer Reviews and Testimonials
+What Brands Should Know about FTC Rule on Reviews & Testimonials

 On August 14, 2024, the Federal Trade Commission (FTC) finalized a groundbreaking rule, 16 CFR Part 465: Trade Regulation Rule on the Use of Consumer Reviews and Testimonials.
 The rule represents a shift in online marketing to eliminate fake reviews and deceptive testimonials, which have become widespread across digital platforms.
 For brands, the message is clear: transparency is now more important than ever.
 The FTC has stressed that businesses must ensure reviews are genuine, unbiased, and accurately reflect customer experiences.
 Violations of the rule can result in steep fines and reputational damage, with the FTC stating it will closely monitor compliance.